JulioLoayzaM/CroissantBot/docs/getting_started/commands.rst

 The lists of all available commands.

-When runnin ght bot you can use the ``help`` command to get a list of all available commands *in the current context*: some commands are guild-only, meaning they can't be used in DMs (eg. music commands).
+When runnin the bot you can use the ``help`` command to get a list of all available commands *in the current context*: some commands are guild-only, meaning they can't be used in DMs (eg. music commands).
 Others can only be used by the bot's owner (eg. ``exit`` to stop the bot).